 In the DSG model, signaling data (CVT) is broadcast over the DSG CA Tunnel that relates the manufacturer and hardware version, or optionally can use the Host MAC address or Host ID, as the locator for the code object in a DSM-CC data carousel.
+For Advanced Mode, the DSG DCD message is also configured to indicate the presence of the data within the DSG Broadcast Tunnel.
 The Card filters the CVT, verifies if it is applicable and if so, passes available data onto the Host.
-Upon the Host determining that a download is required, the Host utilizes the Application\ID defined in the CVT to request the Application Tunnel, and applies additional filtering at the UDP/IP layer if an IP Address and/or UDP port is defined in the configure\advanced\DSG() APDU.
-The DSG Application Tunnel is consumed directly by the Host and no data from the tunnel is passed to the Card.
-Since the download is applicable to the Host and the Card has no knowledge of the code image formatting or delivery, the Card SHALL NOT instruct the Host to remove any number of bytes.
-It is the responsibility of the Host to determine and remove any header bytes.
+Upon the Host determining that a download is required, the Card parses the DCD to acquire the address of the Type 4 Broadcast Tunnel, and applies additional filtering at the UDP/IP layer if an IP Address and/or UDP port is defined, and passes the appropriate data onto the Host.
+The Host can then acquire the appropriate Type 4 Broadcast Tunnel.
+If the Card instructs the Host to remove a given number of bytes, via the configure\advanced\DSG() APDU (see Section 9.14.7.3), the Host will strip the requested number of DSG packet headers from the packet received and parse for applicable MPEG section.

 Because every possible code object might not be carried all of the time on the broadcast carousel, or if the MSO wants to force a software upgrade on a given Host, the MSO, by sending CVT with the appropriate parameters, may provide different scenarios that would initiate the download process on the Host or a set of Hosts.
 Examples of possible scenarios are available in Section 9.19.1.2.2.
 If the download command is defined in CVT the Host SHALL download as indicated by the download command.
-If the Host is placed in DSG Basic mode or QPSK OOB mode, then the Card SHOULD NOT pass a CVT to the Host indicating a DSG Application Tunnel download.
-If the Host receives a CVT that defines a DSG Application Tunnel download and the Host is not in DSG Advanced mode, then the Host SHALL reply with a code\version\table\reply() APDU message indicating an error (0x02 - Other parameter error) and not initiate a download.
-In Basic Mode the DCD message is not processed.
+After the Host has finished downloading the object and authenticates it, it sends a 'done' message so that the Headend can unload that object from the carousel.
+This mechanism will only work for Advanced Mode.
+In Basic Mode the DCD and Type 4 Broadcast Tunnel does not exist.